ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 HTTP extensions (as defined in {{Section 16 of !HTTP=RFC9110}}) sometimes need to access underlying transport protocol features such as unreliable delivery (as offered by {{!DGRAM=RFC9221}}) to enable desirable features.
-For example, this could allow introducing an unreliable version of the CONNECT method, or adding unreliable delivery to WebSockets {{?WEBSOCKET=RFC6455}}.
+For example, this could allow for the introduction of an unreliable version of the CONNECT method and the addition of unreliable delivery to WebSockets {{?WEBSOCKET=RFC6455}}.

-In {{datagrams}}, this document describes HTTP Datagrams, a convention that supports the bidirectional and optionally multiplexed exchange of data inside an HTTP connection.
-While HTTP Datagrams are associated with HTTP requests, they are not part of message content; instead, they are intended for use by HTTP extensions (such as the CONNECT method), and are compatible with all versions of HTTP.
+In {{datagrams}}, this document describes HTTP Datagrams: a convention that supports the bidirectional and optionally multiplexed exchange of data inside an HTTP connection.
+While HTTP Datagrams are associated with HTTP requests, they are not part of message content.
+Instead, they are intended for use by HTTP extensions (such as the CONNECT method) and are compatible with all versions of HTTP.

 When HTTP is running over a transport protocol that supports unreliable delivery (such as when the QUIC DATAGRAM extension {{DGRAM}} is available to HTTP/3
 {{H3}}), HTTP Datagrams can use that capability.

-This document also describes the HTTP Capsule Protocol in {{capsule}}, to allow conveyance of HTTP Datagrams using reliable delivery.
-This addresses HTTP/3 cases where use of the QUIC DATAGRAM frame is unavailable or undesirable, or where the transport protocol only provides reliable delivery, such as with HTTP/1.1 {{H1}} or HTTP/2 {{H2}} over TCP {{!TCP=RFC0793}}.
+In {{capsule}}, this document describes the HTTP Capsule Protocol, which allows the conveyance of HTTP Datagrams using reliable delivery.
+This addresses HTTP/3 cases where use of the QUIC DATAGRAM frame is unavailable or undesirable or where the transport protocol only provides reliable delivery, such as with HTTP/1.1 {{H1}} or HTTP/2 {{H2}} over TCP {{!TCP=RFC0793}}.